ButinVladimir/cyberiada/ROADMAP.md

 Each city is described as square map of 100x100 cells.
 City is divided into districts.
 Each district may have it's own one main facility: weapon shop, pharmacy, hospital, faction HQ, player HQ, training facility or hacking shop.
 Each district also can have own set of equipments available for purchase.
 In addition, each district has it's own multipliers to requirements and gain multipliers.

-Each city has it's own line of rewards, each reward requires increasing amount of credibility.
+Each city has it's own line of rewards, each reward requires increasing amount of respect.
 Player can achieve multiple rewards in same run.

 Each city district has it's own set of order and hire counters.

-## Facilities
+### Facilities

 Weapon shop, pharmacy, hospitals, training facilities and hacking shops have quality.
 Shops can sell items limited by quality.
 Training facilities can increase skill or attribute to level depending on difficulty level and quality.
-Quality can be increased by increasing credibility.
+Quality can be increased by increasing respect.

 Training facilities can increase only one selected attribute or skill.
 Skill or attribute for training facilities and faction items for other facilities depend on faction.
-Each faction has it's own list of rewards for capturing territories with facilities, the order of list is randomized during map generation.
-After that capturing first facility will get first reward from list, second - second, and so on.
+Each faction has it's own list of rewards for capturing territories with facilities, facilities will be tied to randomized items during map generation.
+Item facilities can provide only 1 item.

+In addition, districts also reward specific neutral items after capturing it.
+Rewards are randomized during map generation.
+Each district can have maximum one of such item.

+### Districts

+Each district has it's own set of multipliers.
+These multipliers increase chance of getting contract or side job, increase change of getting mercenary available, increase reputation and money rewards.
+These multipliers can be increased by specific side jobs and are retained.
+However, spending more on these multipliers will result in diminishing returns.

+When district is captured, it will receive 1 side job for each side job type of lowest quality.
+Player HQ district have 1 of each side job from the start of the game.

+When district is captured, it will receive maximal amount of contracts for each contract type of lowest quality.
+Player HQ district have maximal amount of contracts from the start of the game.

-## Factions
+### Factions

 Each city has it's own set factions that try to claim city for themself.
-Player can join one faction if credibility requirements are met.
+Player can join one faction if respect requirements are met.
 Once faction is joined, player cannot leave it unless they relocate.

-Each faction HQ has physical and virtual bank accounts so they can be robbed in specific missions.
 Each factions has it's own predetermined power level speed, affecting power level of joined faction.

-Faction specific equipment, boosters and augmentations can be achieved by doing certain actions or by participating in turf war.
-Faction specific mercenaries are available after capturing district with player HQ.
+Faction specific equipment, boosters and augmentations can be by capturing districts, getting blueprints or performing contracts and missions.
+Each faction have one or more perks which can be purchased by favors.

 Each faction has it's own set of requirement modifiers, affecting missions and related side jobs and contracts.

-## Turf war
+### Turf war

 Turf war allows factions capture districts depending on faction power level.
 Depending on what has been captured, faction will receive different bonuses:

-- Capturing weapon shops, pharmacies and hospitals unlocks faction specific items for purchase
+- Capturing weapon shops, pharmacies and hospitals unlocks faction specific item for purchase
-- Capturing training facilities gives ability to train
+- Capturing training facilities gives ability to train one skill or attribute
-- Capturing opposing faction HQ will stop decreasing power level.
-Also it unlocks missions to raid it
+- Capturing opposing faction HQ unlocks missions to raid it
-- Capturing player HQ gives ability to instantly find mercenary contracts by spending money
+- Capturing player HQ gives ability to instantly perform mercenary search by spending money
-- Capturing faction HQ gives ability to instantly find contracts or sidejobs by spending money
+- Capturing faction HQ gives ability to instantly perform contracts and sidejob search by spending money

 Capturing districts allows crew to perform activities here, buy mercenaries from here and will affect speed of changing power level.